VertiSource HR | HRIS and HR Outsourcing

 You need records that show hours worked and wages paid, and they need to match.
 In the February 25, 2026 matter, the DOL cited inaccurate payroll records and said discrepancies between timesheets and payroll records affected overtime calculations.
 (DOL news release)

 Yes.
-Colorado overtime can be triggered by 40 hours in a workweek, 12 hours in a workday, or 12 consecutive hours, whichever results in more pay, under guidance effective February 1, 2026.
+Colorado overtime can be triggered by 40 hours in a workweek, 12 hours in a workday, or 12 consecutive hours, whichever results in more pay, under current CDLE guidance.
 That means a weekly-only overtime check can miss premiums that a day-level report would catch.
 (CDLE INFO #1 PDF)

 Diane Williams, FLSA overtime rules payroll expert at VertiSource HR